Windows 10

 Edge Settings

+Edge has some advanced setting you may could consider changing.
 First a complaint: Sorely missing seems to be the ability of having a "statusbar" at the bottom.
 We feel this is a real security issue!
-With a statusbar, you can hover over a link and see the actual destination domain.
+With a statusbar, you can hover over a link and see the actual destination domain. |

 While Windows 10 has a built-in email client, it is certainly a weak, in fact a poor application compared to Outlook and other dedicated email applications.
-For some time we have recommended Windows Live Mail but that changed because of all kinds of problems with it See our January '16 newsletter
+For some time we have recommended Windows Live Mail but that changed because of all kinds of problems with it.
+See our January '16 newsletter.

 Task View